merlot-education/merlot-tsa-policy/README.md

 The policy service exposes HTTP endpoints to evaluate/execute policies.
 The endpoint interface is conformant to the TSA requirements document.

-To evaluate a policy a POST request is sent to the evaluation URL.
+To evaluate a policy a GET or POST request is sent to the evaluation URL.
 The example URL below is given for the local docker-compose environment.
 The `host` and `port` parts will be different for the different environments.